dart-lang/language/working/augmentation-libraries/feature-specification.md

 When augmenting an extension type declaration, the parenthesized clause where the representation type is specified is treated as a constructor that has a single positional parameter, a single initializer from the parameter to the representation field, and an empty body.
-This clause must be present on the declaration which introduces the extension type, and must be ommitted from all augmentations of the extension type.
+The representation field clause must be present on the declaration which introduces the extension type, and must be omitted from all augmentations of the extension type.

 **TODO**: Update the grammar to allow extension types to omit the parenthesized clause with the representation type (or possibly only augmentations of extension